CNN Sr. Vatican Analyst, Crux Editor to Deliver Address at Assumption College’s Centennial Commencement

 The Research Bureau is located on the Assumption College Campus.
 When Schaefer started the organization in 1985, the College offered her room on campus where it was located until 2002 when The Research Bureau outgrew the space.
 The Research Bureau returned to Assumption ten years later, and has been housed in one of the College’s buildings on Old English Road since 2012; many Assumption political science students have worked for the Bureau as interns.

 Outside of her work with The Research Bureau, from which she retired three years ago, Schaefer was, and continues to be, an advocate for education.
-Schaefer served as an adjunct political science professor at Assumption College from 1976-82, and once again during the1990s/early 2000s.
-She was also a member of the Massachusetts Board of Education from 1996 to 2007; has co-edited two books; and is the author of numerous articles, including a recent op-ed in the Worcester Telegram & Gazette in regard to school board governance.
+Schaefer served as an adjunct political science professor at Assumption College and was also a member of the Massachusetts Board of Education from 1996 to 2007.
+She has co-edited two books and is the author of numerous articles, including a recent op-ed in the Worcester Telegram & Gazette in regard to school board governance.
 Schaefer holds a bachelor’s degree from Queens College of the City University of New York; she received her master’s degree and Ph.D. in political science from the University of Chicago.

 Kimberly Dunbar, Director of Public Affairs, Assumption College